Flourishing: Definitions

 As an obvious consequence of the widespread use of the term "flourishing" in different fields and by different authors, there is not a general consensus about a definition of flourishing.

 For instance, there is also a lot of debate about the mutual relations between flourishing and some related concepts, as the Aristotelian concept of eudaimonia, and the concepts of happiness and well-being.
-According to a Neo-Aristotelian view, the concept of human flourishing offers a explanation of the human good that is objective, inclusive, individualized, agent-relative, self-directed and social.
+According to a Neo-Aristotelian view, the concept of human flourishing offers an explanation of the human good that is objective, inclusive, individualized, agent-relative, self-directed and social.
 It views human flourishing objectively because it is desirable and appealing.
 Flourishing is a state of being rather than a feeling or experience.
 It comes from engaging in activities that both express and produce the actualization of one's potential.